emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 Instructions for setup and use of this library:  <br>
 - view this GitHub repository: https://github.com/emjeepee/Northcoders-GDPR-obfuscation-project
 - find directory obf_lib in that repository and copy that directory into your project
-- then import the library into a Lambda handler function or any module in your project where you want to use it, like this:
+- then import function obfuscate() of the library into any module in your project, like this:
   <br>
 ```
 from <path.to.directory.obf_lib> import obfuscate
 ```

-- example use of the library in a Lambda handler Python function or any Python module:
+- example use of the library in a Python module (perhaps a handler for an AWS Lambda function):
 ```
+import json
 from <path.to.directory.obf_lib> import obfuscate

-json_input = '{"file_to_obfuscate": "s3://bucket_name_here/key_name/file.csv", "pii_fields": ["name", "email"]}'
+json_input = json.dumps({'file_to_obfuscate': 's3://bucket_name_here/key_name/file.csv', 'pii_fields': ["name", "email"]})

 # obf_byte_stream below contains a byte stream
 # version of file file.csv but with data under